crossbario/autobahn-js/doc/tutorial_pubsub.rst

 * The publication also has an optional payload.
 * The payload here is a counter, which we've defined in line 2 and which we increment after each publish (line 18).
 * We want to publish more than once, so we create an interval time to wrap the publication (line 4).
-* We want feedback that the publication was successfull.
+* We want feedback that the publication was successful.
 As a default, publications are not acknowledged by the router.
 We change this by adding an options dictionary and passing 'acknowledge' as 'true'.
 * The publish creates a promise, which is resolved when the acknowledge returns as either successful or failed.
 We attach a handler for either outcome to the promise (that's the ``.then()``).
 For more on promises see below.
 * The first handler function we attach (starting in line 8) is called on success, i.e. if the publish is received and allowed.
 It logs the received publication ID for the publish.
 * The second handler function (starting in line 12) is called on failure.
 It logs the received error code.